 If you hold a UW-paid eligible appointment in the current quarter, but will not hold one next quarter OR you lost coverage mid-year, you are eligible to enroll in the self-pay option through the rest of the plan year (September 30).
 LifeWise, upon notification by UW, will automatically mail you a self-pay election notice to your home address on file the month after your UW-Paid GAIP coverage ends.

 For appointments paid directly by an outside source, you will be eligible for self-pay if you:

 You may enroll in the plan during the quarter in which an eligible position was established, and continue in the program via self-pay through the rest of the plan year.
-The UW reports to the administrator, LifeWise Assurance Company (LifeWise), persons who are in new, self-pay-eligible positions.
+The UW reports to the administrator, LifeWise Assurance Company, persons who are in new, self-pay-eligible positions.

-As an appointee, you are responsible for paying 100% of the cost of coverage for yourself and your dependents, plus an administrative fee, unless you meet the exception noted in the previous section.
+As an appointee, you are responsible for paying 100% of the cost of coverage for yourself and your dependents, plus an administrative fee.
 The cost you pay will depend on the level of coverage for which you enroll.
 If at any time you do not pay the monthly premium, your coverage will be terminated and you will not be eligible to re-enroll within the same plan year (October through September).
 Read more about self-pay premiums.

 Students losing eligibility for UW-paid coverage will need to respond to the deadline noted in the self-pay notice sent by LifeWise.
 Otherwise, if you opt to self-pay, enroll before the last day of the first calendar month of your eligibility.
 Minimum enrollment is one month's coverage.
 To avoid any break in coverage, you must enroll in the self-pay option within the first full month following the end of your coverage.
 For example, you must enroll no later than the last week of April for coverage to be effective April 1.